 4.2 Related work

-4. Introduction
+4.2. xx Greenhouse Gas Protocol

-One of the organisations involved in setting standards related to greenhouse gas reporting is the Greenhouse Gas Protocol [2].
-It is an organisation that “provides standards, guidance, tools and training for business and government to measure and manage climate-warming emissions.”
+The Greenhouse Gas Protocol [2] is an organisation that “provides standards, guidance, tools and training for business and government to measure and manage climate-warming emissions.”
 The first edition of their reporting standard was published in 2001, establishing a reporting framework for businesses.
 Relative to a given company, the concept of “scopes” are introduced, which delineate direct and indirect emission source, and are used for accounting and reporting purposes.
 The reporting principally involves the six greenhouse gasses that are defined in the Kyoto protocol: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs) and sulphurhexafluoride (SF6).
-Scopes 1 and 2 are defined in [3], and Scope 3 is defined in [4].
+Scopes 1 (sources owned or controlled by a company giving rise to direct greenhouse gas) and 2 (the electricity purchased and consumed by a company gives rise to greenhouse gas emissions) are defined in [3], and Scope 3 (All other indirect emissions) is defined in [4].

+NOTE: 3GPP SA5 is also considering the Greenhouse Gas Protocol as part of its feasibility study FS_EE5G_Ph2 [xxx]

-4.3.2 Scope 1
+[4.3.2 Scope 1

 Sources owned or controlled by a company give rise to direct greenhouse gas emissions.
 The activities undertaken by a company that give rise to scope 1 emissions include the generation of electricity, heat, or steam; physical or chemical processing; transportation of materials, products, and waste; fugitive emissions.